Central Place Sydney is a commercial precinct being developed at Australia’s largest tech hub, Tech Central in Sydney, Australia. The…

 Contractors and financing for Battersea Power Station redevelopment

-The Phase I construction is being carried out by Carillon under a contract worth £400m ($668m), while the design for the facilities under Phase I was provided by Ian Simpson Architects and de Ryke Marsh Morgan (dRMM).
-The interior design for the penthouses is being provided by Linley.
+The Phase I construction was carried out by Carillon under a contract worth £400m ($668m), while the design for the facilities under Phase I was provided by Ian Simpson Architects and de Ryke Marsh Morgan (dRMM).
+The interior design for the penthouses was provided by Linley.

 The design for Phase II was provided by Wilkinson Eyre, while MACE has been appointed to carry out the preliminary works.
 The interior designs for Phase II will be carried out by Michaelis Boyd Architects.
 The landscaping for the phase will be carried out by LDA Design, while Andy Sturgeon Landscape and Garden Design will act as consultants to LDA Design to create the roof gardens above the power station.

-Buro Happold has been contracted to carry out the civil engineering, facade engineering, fire engineering, flood risk management, geotechnical engineering, inclusive design, river engineering and structural engineering for the Phase II.
+Buro Happold won a contract to carry out the civil engineering, facade engineering, fire engineering, flood risk management, geotechnical engineering, inclusive design, river engineering and structural engineering for the Phase II.